kagof/BefungeRepo/README.md

 ### NumberGuesser
 Asks the user to think of a number between 1 and 10, and guesses what the user is thinking of.
 This is a larger program, and the code is somewhat difficult to follow.

+### FizzBuzz
+Counts up from 1, saying "fizzbuzz" instead of multiples of 3 & 5, "fizz" instead of multiples of 3 & not 5, and "buzz" instead of multiples of 5 and not 3.
+I wanted to force myself to really use the 2-dimensional nature of Befunge, so I only allowed myself to write "fizzbuzz" once.
+Note that this is an infinite loop; be careful when running it!